Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Experimental Evaluation

-As shown in Figure~\ref{fig:distance-c}(a), when domains are close to each other, the optimistic approach processes $26000$ transactions with $100$ ms latency.
-Similarly, the coordinator-based approach, SharPer, and AHL process $23500$, $20200$, and $18400$ transactions with the same latency (respectively).
-Placing nodes in far apart domains, as shown in Figure~\ref{fig:distance-c}(b), however, results in lower throughput and higher latency, e.g., the throughput of the optimistic approach is decreased by $40\%$ and its latency is increased by $61\%$.
-Interestingly, AHL demonstrates better performance than SharPer which is expected due to the flattened consensus protocol of SharPer that needs rounds of communication among domains over a wide area.
-Furthermore, increasing the gap between the performance of the coordinator-based approach and AHL (single coordinator) from $23\%$ to $47\%$ higher performance demonstrates the effectiveness of the coordinator-based approach over wide area networks.
-In the presence of Byzantine nodes, as shown in Figure~\ref{fig:distance-b}, all protocols demonstrate similar behavior to the previous case.
+As shown in Figure~\ref{fig:distance}(a), the optimistic protocol in the low contention workload still has the best performance (note that the workload includes only $10\%$ cross-domain transactions).
+However, conflicting transactions significantly reduce the performance of the optimistic protocol in high contention workloads ({ \sf Opt-$50\%$C} and { \sf Opt-$90\%$C}) compared to nearby domains (Figure~\ref{fig:cross-c}).
+This is expected because when domains are far apart, resolving inconsistencies requires more time resulting in aborting more data-dependent transactions.
+Furthermore, the gap between the performance of the coordinator-based approach and AHL (single coordinator) has been increased, demonstrating the effectiveness of the coordinator-based approach over wide-area networks.
+Interestingly, AHL demonstrates better performance compared to SharPer because SharPer requires rounds of communication among nodes of domains over a wide area.
+In the presence of Byzantine domains, as shown in Figure~\ref{fig:distance}(b), all protocols demonstrate similar behavior as the previous case.

-We then use the same settings to measure the impact of network distance on mobile transactions where edge nodes move one, two, and three hubs away from their local domain and initiate transactions.
-The workloads include $90\%$ internal and $10\%$ mobile transactions.
-As shown in Figure~\ref{fig:distance-mob}(a), in the presence of crash-only node and when mobile nodes are one hub away, e.g., the local domain in Tokyo and the remote domain in Hong Kong, the throughput is decreased only by $4\%$ ($20\%$ higher latency).
-Similarly, for two hubs away and three hubs away scenarios, the throughput reduces only $10\%$ and $14\%$ (in comparison to no mobile devices) which demonstrates the efficiency of the mobile consensus protocol.
-In the presence of Byzantine nodes, as shown in Figure~\ref{fig:distance-mob}(b), processing transactions of mobile nodes incurs even less overhead due to the cost of Byzantine consensus protocols which makes the overhead less notable.
+We then use the same settings to measure the impact of network distance on mobile transactions in workloads with $0\%$, $20\%$, $80\%$, and $100\%$ mobile nodes.
+As before, each leaf, i.e., edge devices, and its corresponding height$-$1 domain is placed in one of the {\em TY}, {\em HK}, {\em VA}, and {\em OH} data-centers.
+As shown in Figure~\ref{fig:distance-mob}(a), while processing mobile transactions over a wide area results in higher latency, \sys still demonstrate an efficient throughput: when the percentage of mobile devices increases from $0\%$ to $100\%$, \sys incurs only a $38\%$ reduction in its throughput (with crash-only nodes).